Coronavirus in Norway

 It is possible to conduct a search using a filter (funnel icon).
 If you would like to reset the search, click on the button to the left of the filter.

-When you are going to register a new project you are working on, you start by registering the English title.
+When you are going to register a new project you are working on, you start by registering the English title, the main contact for the project and the responsible department.
 The research project should be registered during the planning phase, and the information updated as the project progresses.

 All research projects, both internally and externally funded, must be registered.
 Student papers that contain personal data must also be registered in the Research Database.
-Researchers, PhD candidates and supervisors are responsible for ensuring that research projects and student projects are registered.
+Researchers and PhD candidates are responsible for ensuring that their research projects are registered.
+Supervisors are responsible for ensuring that student projects are registered.

 This page provides an overview of the projects you are participating in.
 It is not possible to update this tab.
 Some of the information is also included in the list on the front page.